remydagostino/sc-exercises/exercises/animation/SOLUTION.md

 - The waveform: *take the stage*.
 This is the only part of the UI that keeps moving after the track begins, I felt like it should be separate.
 - The play button: *fade away*.
 The play button isn't important once it's pressed.
 It should just disappear.

 ## Concerns

 The UI for the playback screen doesn't show a pause or back button - I thought that was odd.
 One of the included assets was a pause button but I didn't know where it was supposed to go.

 The font "Interstate Light" was provided but I couldn't see where it was used in the interface.
 I tried measuring the text in the designs but it seemed like everything was just the regular weight.

 ## Outcomes

-Building complex 'coreographed' animations in plan CSS can be really painful.
+Building complex 'coreographed' animations in plain CSS can be really painful.
 I would usually use a javascript animation library or a css preprocessor to take some of the repetition out of the task.
 In any case I opted to do the entire thing using CSS keyframes using a single class on the root element to control the animation.
-I also avoided using explicit delays in the animations because I think it is easier to reason about the all the different keyframe animations when they are all exactly the same length.
+I also avoided using explicit delays in the animations because I think it is easier to reason about the the different keyframe animations when they are all exactly the same length.

-I had this idea that I could just slide the cover up and out while moving the artist name to the top-left of the screen but it didn't turn out quite how I imagined.
-The artist location "Lancaster, Britain UK" looked like it was racing against the artist name and it wasn't clear that they were on separate layers.
-I tried adding a small 3d rotation to the cover as it moved up and I think that may have fixed the problem.
+Some of the repetition in the styles could be avoided by using `animation-fill-mode` set to `forward`.
+Indeed, that is probably what I would use in production code where the animation only needed to flow foward.
+For this prototype I found it fun to play the animation forward and backward so I chose to implement the final state of the animation as a separate "finished animating" class instead.

+### Browser Compatability

+The transition from the large text of the artist name in the cover mode to the small text of the 'play' mode is a bit janky in webkit browsers.
+It looks much nicer in Firefox though I'd assume that we wouldn't go live with an animation with a glitch that affected more than half our user base.
+Nevertheless, I really liked the idea though, so I've left in for the time being.
+Perhaps there is some neat webkit hack that I've forgotten about that could tidy up the text transition, otherwise I'd probably just use a different animation for that part.

 ## Notes

 - No back/pause/stop button existed in the designs.
-I just made it so that clicking in the middle of the player (where the button used to be) reverses the animation.
+I just made it so that clicking in the middle of the player (where the button used to be) reverse the animation (for fun).
 - I ran my css through autoprefixer.
 There is a more consice webkit only version in `style-wk.css`.